Homework: the kids hate it, and the parents hate it.

 10. Tri-fold display board

-The tri-fold is excellent if you wanted to divide into sections: a calendar section, where the child can practice the days of the week, months, year, etc.; a weather section where the child can practice identifying the different types of weather; and a time section where the child can learn about telling time.
+The tri-fold is excellent if you divide it into sections: a calendar section where the child can practice the days of the week, months, year, etc.; a weather section where the child can practice identifying the different types of weather; and a time section where the child can learn about telling time.

 from live craft eat

-Setting up routines and goals, creating spaces to help them do their work and providing food that is quick and delicious has helped make our After School routine an enjoyable time, instead of a hectic time.
+Setting up routines and goals, creating spaces to help them do their work, and providing quick and delicious food have helped make our after-school routine enjoyable instead of hectic.

 xoxo,